 The last opportunity to pass a Special Housing Accord (SHA) development in Tasman (before the Government change the rules) was turned down recently.
 Unfortunately, this was the only SHA where the developer was making some attempt to provide affordable housing.

 The developer, the owner of a building company, was having trouble attracting staff because of the high cost of housing.
 A problem many other businesses in Tasman are facing.
 This started him on a journey of coming up with a development strategy to address the problem.
 He had a list of covenants to ensure that the houses would be cheaper and get into the hands of the right people.
-Covenants like no land sold to housing development companies but only to
+Covenants like no land sold to housing development companies but only to owner occupiers, a maximum size house rather than a minimum, not for resale for at least 3 years.

 ABSENT Ogilvie, Hawkes